FAQ #1: Where and What is Asia Anyways?

 FAQ #12: Are you Asian?

 No. I am biracial, Mexican-American.
-I lived in Asia for a little over a year as a child, but am not Asian.
+I lived in Asia for a little over a year as a small child, but am not Asian.

 FAQ #13: “Describe the socio-cultural differences and the exchange of cultures between 18th century Korea and China, focusing on economy, food, and clothing…”